 * Fee is refundable if student requests to opt out by the last day to drop classes with 100% refund.
 (See Academic Calendar for 100% refund dates.)

 Whale Card ID Replacement

 UAS has a new one card system.
 Go to Student Accounts office in the Novatney Building to get your card.
-It's your ID, Meal Plan and Key Access.
-On August 25th all old ID's will no longer be valid and key access will be terminated.
+It's your ID, Meal Plan and Key Access, all in one!
+Older ID's are no longer valid and key access will not work.
 Come see us in Student Accounts for more information.

 Your first card is free, any lost cards will cost $10 to replace.
 Please come visit Student Accounts in Novatney 215 to get your card.

 Student Housing residents may register one vehicle per student at Student Housing without a fee.
 Limits are one vehicle per single resident (no boats or trailers), and two vehicles for family residents.
 Students failing to register their vehicle will be assessed a parking fee and may have their vehicle removed from the student housing lot.

 All current UAS students are eligible for a discounted monthly bus pass.
 Students enrolled in 9 credits or more can purchase one for $20.00 and the price for students enrolled in less than 9 credits is $40.00.
 The bus pass is good for unlimited riding all month anywhere in the Juneau Borough.

 Student fees for the spring term are due by

 January 6, 2016.